MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-cloud-based-mailboxes-for-on-premises-users.md

 ---
-title: "Search for Teams chat data for on-premises users"
+title: "Search for and export Teams chat data for on-premises users"
 description: "Admins can use eDiscovery tools in Microsoft 365 to search for and export Teams chat data for on-premises users in an Exchange hybrid deployment." f1.keywords:
 - NOCSH